Male mental health session

-It is well documented that the biggest killer of males under 45 is suicide and that the majority of offenders committing violent crimes are men.
-This highlights the need for a specialist approach which addresses tackles myths and addresses barriers for boys in dealing with mental issues and asking for help.
+This, along with the fact that the biggest killer of males under 45 is suicide, highlights the need for a specialist approach which tackles gender myths and stereotypes, and addresses barriers for boys in dealing with mental issues and asking for help.

 This 50 – 60 minute session aims to:

 - Increase boy’s awareness of the grooming and sexual exploitation of boys

 - Increase boy’s ability to recognise the grooming warning signs

 - Increase boy’s ability to recognise unsafe relationships

 - Ideas, perceptions and beliefs about what it means to be a boy

 - Healthy and unhealthy masculinity

 - The pros and cons of asking for help and engaging with support

 - Myths related to gender stereotypes and masculinity